ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 </pre>

 With the addition of the `+trace` option, `dig` will show you each successive hierarchical step that the query takes, until it reaches the name server that is authoritative for the name.

-On the *gateway*, run:
+**On the "gateway"**, run:

 <pre>
 dig +trace <b>website.nat.ch-geni-net.instageni.research.umich.edu</b>
 </pre>

 again, substituting your own "website" node's hostname.
 This time, you'll see much more output.

 First, the DNS server returns a list of root name servers: